Best time to go to Scotland for a perfect weather and where to go?

 Temperatures and rainfall in Scotland

-On these 3 graphs, we present the evolution of temperatures of Scotland and month-by-month rainfall for the cities of Edinburgh, Aberdeen, Glasgow, Inverness and Perth, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of Scotland and month-by-month rainfall for the cities of Edinburgh, Aberdeen, Glasgow, Inverness and Dumfries, as well as the month-by-month sea temperature for coastal cities.

 Peak visitor numbers and tourist seasons in Scotland